markuspluna/OBXwhitepaper/Whitepaper.md

 In most of our protocols, we have some accounts preauthorize transactions then lock the accounts.
 This ensures that the only transactions they can post in the future are the preauthorized ones.
 We use this to lock funds in holding accounts until contract exercise.
 [More info](https://www.stellar.org/developers/guides/concepts/multi-sig.html)

+  - **Joint Preauthorized Transactions**
+Joint-preauthorized transactions allow us to preauthorize transaction envelopes involving multiple source accounts.
+This prevents situations where preauthorized transactions for one holding account fail while the other account's preauthorized transactions succeed.

 - *Timebound Transactions*
 In all of our protocols, we use timebound transactions in the exercise process to ensure certain transactions cannot be submitted early.
 Submitting some transactions early would disrupt the exercise process.
 [More info](https://www.stellar.org/developers/guides/concepts/multi-sig.html)